entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  6. Anterior elongation of the rostrum: absent (0); present (1).
 > Long (1988), Characters 4, 12, and 16; Carr (1991), Character 6; Carr and Hlavin (2010), Character 6; Rücklin *et al*.
 (2015), Character 6; Zhu Y *et al*.
 (2016), Character 6; Jobbins *et al*.
 (2022, 2024), Character 6; Xue *et al*. (submitted), Character 6.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is 0.

  7. Ventrally enclosed tubular rostrum: absent (0); present (1).
 > Carr (1991), Character 7; Carr and Hlavin (2010), Character 7; Rücklin *et al*.
 (2015), Character 7; Zhu Y *et al*.
 (2016), Character 7; Jobbins *et al*.
 (2022, 2024), Character 7; Xue *et al*. (submitted), Character 7.

 > - The coding of the new Xitun actinolepid is -.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  8. Position of anterior edge of pineal plate: over orbit (0); anterior to orbit (1).
 > Carr (1991), Character 8; Carr and Hlavin (2010), Character 8; Rücklin *et al*.
 (2015), Character 8; Zhu Y *et al*.
 (2016), Character 8; Jobbins *et al*.
 (2022, 2024), Character 8; Xue *et al*. (submitted), Character 8.

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  9. Position of posterior edge of pineal plate: over orbit (0); posterior to orbit (1).
 > Carr (1991), Character 9; Carr and Hlavin (2010), Character 9; Rücklin *et al*.
 (2015), Character 9; Zhu Y *et al*.
 (2016), Character 9; Jobbins *et al*.
 (2022, 2024), Character 9; Xue *et al*. (submitted), Character 9.

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  10. Shape of the external anterior nuchal border: straight (0); convex (1); concave (2).
 > Carr (1991), Character 10; Carr and Hlavin (2010), Character 10; Rücklin *et al*.
 (2015), Character 10; Zhu Y *et al*.
 (2016), Character 10; Dupret *et al*.
 (2009, 2017), Character 33, modified; Jobbins *et al*.
 (2022, 2024), Character 10; Xue *et al*. (submitted), Character 10.

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  11. Shape of the posterior nuchal border: straight (0); convex (1); concave (2).
 > Carr (1991), Character 11; Carr and Hlavin (2010), Character 11; Rücklin *et al*.
 (2015), Character 11; Zhu Y *et al*.
 (2016), Character 11; Jobbins *et al*.
 (2022, 2024), Character 11; Xue *et al*. (submitted), Character 11.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  12. Nuchal thickening: discontinuous with the lateral thickening associated with the cranio-thoracic dermal articulation (0); continuous thickening across the posterior skull roof (1).
 > Lelièvre (1988); Carr (1991), Character 12; Carr and Hlavin (2010), Character 12; Rücklin *et al*.
 (2015), Character 12; Zhu Y *et al*.
 (2016), Character 12; Jobbins *et al*.
 (2022, 2024), Character 12; Xue *et al*. (submitted), Character 12.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  13. Preorbital plate embayment of central plate: absent (0); shallow (1); developed (2).
 > Carr (1991), Character 13; Carr and Hlavin (2010), Character 13; Rücklin *et al*.
 (2015), Character 13; Zhu Y *et al*.
 (2016), Character 13; Jobbins *et al*.
 (2022, 2024), Character 13; Dupret *et al*.
 (2009, 2017), Character 20, modified; Xue *et al*. (submitted), Character 13.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  14. Paranuchal plate embayment of central plate: absent (0); shallow (1); developed (2).
 > Carr (1991), Character 14; Carr and Hlavin (2010), Character 14; Rücklin *et al*.
 (2015), Character 14; Zhu Y *et al*.
 (2016), Character 14; Jobbins *et al*.
 (2022, 2024), Characters 14; Xue *et al*. (submitted), Character 14.